Positive-Future/positive-future.github.io/content/en/pages/contest.md

 ---
 ## Who ?

-The contest is open to all, regardless of nationality or profession.
+The contest is open to anyone aged 18 or more, regardless of nationality or profession.

 Proposals can be submitted individually or in groups.